destouma/emu_8080/readme.md

 $ make all
 ```

-To run the Disassemblenr
+To run the Disassemblenr : (in root folder)
-in root folder
 ```
 $ ./8080dis ./invaders/invaders.bin
 ```